Loading

 A Hudson's Bay Company clerk, William Bleasdell Cameron, who had been made to go to the church, after Mass had gone to the Hudson's Bay shop to fill an order made by Quinn for Miserable Man.
 When the first shots were fired, he escaped with the help of sympathetic Cree, and made his way to a nearby Wood Cree camp, where the chief protected him.

 After the nine people were killed, Wandering Spirit's men took captive the surviving whites and government loyalists in the community.
-The hostages numbered about 70 in all and included Theresa Gowanlock and Theresa Delaney, wives of two of the slain men, and their families, as well as William Carmeron and several Metis men - John Pritchard, Pierre Blondin, Dolphus Nolin, and Louis Goulet.
-These men "purchased" the two widows and put them under Pritchard's protection.
+The hostages numbered about 70 in all and included Theresa Gowanlock and Theresa Delaney, wives of two of the slain men, and their children, as well as William Carmeron and several Metis men - John Pritchard, Pierre Blondin, Dolphus Nolin, and Louis Goulet.
+These men "purchased" the two widows and put them under Pritchard's protection, to which they possibly owed their lives.
 The two Teresa's later wrote a book on their experience - Two Months in the Camp of Big Bear.
 William Cameron's book Blood Red the Sun also gave an account of the tragic day and its aftermath.

 Aftermath